 Part 2) The Schedule update to agent settings feature exists because the answer to the above is no. My understanding of the official line is: you only need to deploy a full agent if you change any of the checkboxes on Start panel of the agent configuration.
 Those checkboxes control what modules/components are installed and therefore changes involve installing/uninstalling parts of the agent, which requires a full deployment.
 Additionally, if you've applied a Service Pack or Component Patch that updates agent files (almost all of them do) you probably want to do a full deploy to push out those new files (you can use Patch Manager but I've never had much luck with that).

 Any other change to the configuration theoretically just requires some registry changes on the client.
 In these cases you can use an Update.
-You might want to vote up this ER: Not authorized to view the specified document 1602
+You might want to vote up this ER: Agent update notification

 You can also, theoretically use an update task to change the overall configuration of an agent (sounds like this is what you discovered accidentally) but a) the old and new configs must have the same components enabled and, otherwise the full deploy rule applies b) I'm not sure if this is formally supported by LANDesk.

 You can automate the targeting of an update task (to avoid the mass-change you made) by creating a Query based on the Computer -> LANDesk Management -> Agent Configuration Name inventory value and targeting the task at that.
 This way only machines using that Agent config will get the update.
-On the subject of keeping track of what configuration version machines have, you might want to vote up this ER: Not authorized to view the specified document 2724
+On the subject of keeping track of what configuration version machines have, you might want to vote up this ER: Agent Revision on device in inventory

 One of the discussions you linked to mentions scheduling policy rather than push tasks for agent settings updates.
 I recall reading somewhere that all agent setting are deployed using the <agentname>.msi in ldlogon.
 In theory that means you could create a Software Distribution package to deploy the MSI and then uses a policy-based distribution method.
 That said, I'm not 100% convinced the MSI is completely reliable on that front.
 Changes to Remote Control settings, for example, require the RC service be restarted to take effect, and I don't know if the MSI does that.